 The parrell between Kansas and Oz were connected perfectly to set up the ones that are linked to them.

-Its one of the most quotable movies of all time.
+The Wizard Of Oz is arguably one of the most quotable movies of all time containing memorable dialogue.

 Cons: The Special Effects however don’t hold up pretty well.
 I’m gonna give this one a pass because they didn’t have C.G.I. back then.